react-page/react-page/docs/walkthrough/plugins.md

 ## Content plugins

+We already covered what layout and content cells are.
+This section is dedicated to plugins for content cells.
+You are not limited to our plugins.
+Before you start creating your own, we encourage you to check out the source codes of the available plugins.
+It will reveal a lot of concepts!

 ### Text editing

 The text editing allows you to create and modify rich-text and is optimized for use with the ORY Editor.
 We strongly